benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ## Example Kubernetes Cronjob

 An example of how to schedule this container in Kubernetes as a cronjob is below.
 This would configure a database backup to run each day at 01:00am.
+The AWS Secret Access Key, and Target Database Password are stored in secrets.

 ```
+apiVersion: v1
+kind: Secret
+metadata:
+  name: AWS_SECRET_ACCESS_KEY
+type: Opaque
+data:
+  aws_secret_access_key: <AWS Secret Access Key>
+--
+apiVersion: v1
+kind: Secret
+metadata:
+  name: TARGET_DATABASE_PASSWORD
+type: Opaque
+data:
+  database_password: <Your Database Password>
+--
 apiVersion: batch/v1beta1
 kind: CronJob
 metadata: